Harey112/Build.prop-Editor-for-Magisk/README.md

      Edit System property systemlessly!

-Note: This module won't actually modify your build.prop (found at/system/build.prop), but instead, it will add your tweaks at module's system.prop file which being load
+Note: This module won't modify your build.prop (found at/system/build.prop), but instead, it will add your tweaks at module's system.prop file which being load